bludash/GameOfLife_ThreeJS/CONTRIBUTING.md

-#Welcome
+# Wwelcome

-There ar no special setup steps for development:
+There are no special setup steps for development:

-Just download the repo and edit index.html.
+Just download the repo and edit gameoflife.html.
 Three.js setup and the Game Of Life logic is included there.